US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 Don't trust US (Score:2)

-Don't trust proprietary protocols (Score:3)
+Don't trust proprietary protocols (Score:4, Informative)

 It's not really about the US; the US government's behavior is merely helping to illustrate the deeper errors made by the users.